it-cct/MargDarsan/README.md

-# Road Map to WebDevelopment
+# Road Map to Web Development
 A web development roadmap outlines the steps and skills you can follow to become a proficient web developer.
 It's essential to note that web development is a broad field, and your specific path might vary depending on your interests and goals.
 Here's a general roadmap to get you started:

 ## 1. Learn the Basics: